shouxinjk/elasticsearch-river-arangodb/README.md

     require("org/arangodb/users").save("<username>", "<password>");

-This will create user <username> with the given password.
+This will create a user with the given user name and the given password.
+Currently, ArangoDB just provides user authentication, but no authorization on a collection or operation level.

-You can set the ArangoDB daemon parameter
+When starting the database, you can set the ArangoDB daemon parameter

     --server.disable-authentication true

 if you like to run the database without any authentication mechanism.
-Currently, ArangoDB just provides user authentication, but no authorization on a collection or operation level.

 License
 -------